Andrew, brother of Simon Peter

-Who was Andrew?
+Who was Andrew the Apostle?

-Andrew belonged to Bethsaida of Galilee (compare John 1:44).
-He was the brother of Simon Peter and his father's name was John (compare John 1:42 ; John 21:15 , John 21:16 , John 21:17).
+Andrew the Apostle was the brother of Simon Peter and a disciple of Jesus Christ.
+He was from Bethsaida of Galilee (John 1:44).
+Andrew's (and Peter's) father's name was John (i.e. not John the Baptist, John the Evangelist, or John Mark; John 1:42 ; John 21:15 , John 21:16 , John 21:17).

-He occupies a more prominent place in the Gospel of Jn than in the synoptical writings, and this is explicable at least in part from the fact that Andrew was Greek both in language and sympathies (compare infra ), and that his subsequent labors were intimately connected with the people for whom Jn was immediately writing.
+Andrew holds a more prominent place in the Gospel of John than in the synoptical writings, and this can be understood at least in part from the fact that Andrew's work was intimately connected with the people for whom John was immediately writing.

 The first is described in John 1:35-40.
 Andrew had spent his earlier years as a fisherman on the Sea of Galilee, but on learning of the fame of John the Baptist, he departed along with a band of his countrymen to Bethabara (the Revised Version (British and American) "Bethany") beyond Jordan, where John was baptizing (John 1:28).
 Possibly Jesus was of their number, or had preceded them in their pilgrimage.

 There Andrew learned for the first time of the greatness of the "Lamb of God" and "followed him" (John 1:40 ).
-He was the means at this time of bringing his brother Simon Peter also to Christ (John 1:41 ).
+He was the means at this time of bringing his brother Simon Peter also to Jesus Christ (John 1:41 ).
 Andrew was probably a companion of Jesus on his return journey to Galilee, and was thus present at the marriage in Cana of Galilee (John 2:2 ), in Capernaum (John 2:12 ), at the Passover in Jerusalem (John 2:13 ), at the baptizing in Judea (John 3:22 ), where he himself may have taken part (compare John 4:2 ), and in Samaria (John 4:5 ).

-2. Second Call and Final Ordination
+Call and Ordination

 On his return to Galilee, Andrew resumed for a time his old vocation as fisherman, till he received his second call.
 This happened after John the Baptist was cast into prison (compare Mark 1:14; Matthew 4:12) and is described in Mark 1:16-18; Matthew 4:18, Matthew 4:19.